-UPDATED JULY 30: Regent Seven Seas Cruises has announced an extension of its previously announced suspension of global cruise voyages to include all voyages embarking between Oct.
-1-31, 2020.
+UPDATED OCT.
+5: Regent Seven Seas Cruises ha extended its voluntary temporary suspension of voyages embarking through Nov.
+30, 2020.
+In addition, it has suspended its Full 2021 World Cruise, along with voyages departing through April 2021 aboard Seven Seas Mariner.
 As before all impacted Regent Seven Seas Cruises passengers can choose between future cruise credits or refunds.
-See https://www.rssc.com/coronavirus-statement or https://www.rssc.com/request-refund/for more details.
+See https://www.rssc.com/coronavirus-statement for more details.

 UPDATED JULY 21: Royal Caribbean has extended its suspension of most of its sailings through Sept.
 30. Some sailings beyond that date have also been cancelled.
 Royal Caribbean’s options for passengers booked on impacted cruises include future cruise credits, the ‘Lift & Shift’ promotion for rebooking in 2021, and refunds.
 More information is at https://www.royalcaribbean.